estevaopbs/system-logger/README.md

 ```
 Since it's still a quite simple application it doesn't do some trivial verifications.
 Multiple instances of system-logger can run at the same time generating unwanted behavior.
 Please make sure no instance of system-logger is running before execute ```logger-start```.
 ## Configuration
 System logger has only two execution parameters which can be found at ```~/.config/system-logger.conf```.
-The default configuration is:
+The default configuration is
 ```conf
 time_interval=60
 log_dir=$HOME/.cache/system-logger